dart-lang/site-www/src/content/guides/workspaces.md

 ## Temporarily resolving a package outside its workspace:

-Sometimes you might want to resolve a workspace package on its own, eg. to validate its dependency constraints.
+Sometimes you might want to resolve a workspace package on its own, for example to validate its dependency constraints.

-One way to do this is to create a `pubspec_overides.yaml` file that resets the `resolution:` setting.
-Like:
+One way to do this is to create a `pubspec_overides.yaml` file that resets the `resolution` setting, like so:

 ```yaml
 # packages/client_package/pubspec_overrides.yaml